-Gujarat MLA Jignesh Mevani granted bail by Assam court
+Gujarat MLA Jignesh Mevani re-arrested in Assam just after getting bail

-Mevani was arrested on April 20 for his tweets in which he had said that Narendra Modi considers Nathuram Godse as a god, according to the police complaint.
+He was first arrested on April 20 for calling Prime Minister Narendra Modi a Godse worshipper on Twitter.

-Gujarat MLA Jignesh Mevani was granted bail by a court in Assam’s Kokrajhar city on Monday, his lawyer Angshuman Bora told Scroll.in.
+Gujarat MLA Jignesh Mevani was re-arrested on Monday right after he was granted bail by a court in Assam’s Kokrajhar city, his lawyer Angshuman Bora told Scroll.in.

+A new case has been registered against Mevani at Barpeta Road police station in Barpeta district, a police official said.
+“Mevani is now being taken to Barpeta,” Bora added.

+Mevani was arrested in a case related to allegedly assaulting officials, according to PTI.

-Mevani, an Independent MLA, was arrested on April 20 night by the Assam Police for his tweets about Prime Minister Narendra Modi.
+Mevani, an Independent MLA, was first arrested on April 20 night by the Assam Police for his tweets about Prime Minister Narendra Modi.

 The case against him was filed based on a police complaint by Arup Kumar Dey, a resident of Bhabanipur in Assam’s Kokrajhar district.
 The complaint said Mevani wrote on Twitter that “Modi worships and considers [Nathuram] Godse as God”.
 Godse had assassinated Mahatma Gandhi in 1948.